 For example, you might craft a piece of direct mail for someone in marketing a bit different than you would for someone in the sales department.
 Each is driven and motivated by different factors.
 Direct mail should be personalized for each position.

-Make sure to target different people within the group —even people that aren't decision makers.
+Make sure to target different people within the group —even people that aren’t decision makers.
 Focusing on those who can influence the big whigs is just as important.
 Often, their influence and chatter is what sways the final decision makers.
-They’re importance should be underscored, not underestimated.
+Their importance should be underscored, not underestimated.
 Because there are numerous people to target within every company, scalability can be a big challenge for your ABM campaign.
 Finding enough time to throughly research each member in a particular company is next to impossible.
 That’s why it pays to get a snapshot of a prospective company’s personas in advance.
 Developing a list of suitable direct mail pieces for your ABM arsenal early is the key to success.

-Don't be too subtle.
+Don’t be too subtle.
 Your call to action must be bold and obvious.
 Remember not to overcomplicate it.
 Concise, simple calls to action work best in direct mail pieces.
-Don’t go overboard - Have you ever heard the saying less is more?
+Don’t go overboard – Have you ever heard the saying less is more?
 When it comes to direct mail, that statement rings very true.
-Keep your idea an design clean, simple, and digestible.
-Create urgency through the FOMO effect - Try sending something that makes them feel as though they’re missing out on something great —your product or solution.
+Keep your idea and design clean, simple, and digestible.
+Create urgency through the FOMO effect – Try sending something that makes them feel as though they’re missing out on something great —your product or solution.
 Use this technique if it fits.

 You’ve probably seen unattractive direct mail pieces like flat mailers and print-off coupon codes.
 These are pretty ordinary, and somewhat uninspiring.
 They’re ok for sending deals and promos to consumers but not B2B.